Luncher91/VBScript-vscode/README.md

 ## Fixed issues

-- Indentation using tab does now work as well
+- Indentation using tab
+- Dim with multiple definitions recognition

 ---